Workday Training Coordinator

 The audio step is kept separate because I want the control and features of professional tools.
 I don’t present in-person, so it’s important I sound like I am sitting next to the listener, having a conversation with them.
 I do not use a ‘talk at’ tone and firmly believe the difference greatly improves engagement.
 When recording, I paste a picture on my office wall of the kindest person I know, my wife, and we have a conversation.

-I record using a Shure SM58 microphone into a professional digital audio workstation, Bitwig Studio.
+Using a Shure SM58 microphone, I record into a professional digital audio workstation, Bitwig Studio.
 Another reason I record into a DAW is quicker editing.
 When reading the storyboard script, I get most of it the way I want but occasionally flub a word or want to change the pacing or emphasis of a sentence or phrase.
-It’s a simple matter to re-record only what needs changed, overwriting the flub.
+It’s a simple matter to re-record only what needs changed, getting exactly what I want.

-I use the DAW to enhance tracks: removing any room reverb, adding some bass to my voice, removing pops and sharp s-sounds, and making even the overall highs and lows.
+I use the DAW to clean and enhance tracks.
+I remove any room echo, pops and sharp s-sounds, then add some bass and higher-end crispness to my voice, then reduce the contrast between the overall highs and lows.
 The result is a professional audio track ready to layer into the video.

-Recently, I began adding a music bed.
+Recently, I began adding a music bed, in some projects.
 It’s a separate track, that plays under my voice, where it’s audible but very quiet.
-I’ve observed the practice in many YouTube tutorials and like the energy music can add overall, while also putting texture in the quiet spots to give listeners something to hold on to.
+I’ve observed the practice in many YouTube tutorials and like the energy music can add overall, while also putting texture in the quiet spots it gives listeners something to hold on to.
 Surveying campus users, the result is improved engagement.

 As each track is completed, I label its sections to match the slide in which slide it’s layered.
 I record the whole presentation on one track, so the room noise is the same, the tone is consistent, and enhancements are easier.
-When ready, each section is exported to a WAV file for use in the authoring tool.
+When ready, each section is exported to a WAV file for use in the next step.

 How did I use a video editor to increase engagement?

-I use the video editor DaVinci Resolve to compile the exported video, audio tracks, the music bed (if used), and add transitions.
-The design choices have the goal to get and hold attention in the first 30 seconds, increasing viewer engagement.
+I use the video editor DaVinci Resolve Studio to compile the exported video, audio tracks, the music bed (if used), and add transitions.
+These design choices are meant to get and hold attention in the first 30 seconds, increasing viewer engagement.

 Why?
-Today, people are used to at-hand screens, filled with continuous engaging content that is far less work to consume than a training video.
-Increasingly, we are a visual people and I must compete for viewer attention.
+Today, people have many choices as to how they consume content and are used to at-hand screens, filled with continuous engaging content that is far less work than watching than a talking-head training video.
+Increasingly, I must compete for viewer attention.
 So I use DaVinci’s broadcast quality video effects and audio layers to increase viewer engagement.

 How?
 First, I use the more interesting/less common transitions, not available in other business software.
 DaVinci’s broadcast quality transitions and titles are far more engaging than the wipes, covers and reveals we have seen far too many times.
 There are two samples in the GIF below: the noise dissolve from black and white to color and the text box swipe in.
 Many viewers of training video have seen every flavor of transition and animation PowerPoint has to offer.
-Presented with a new experience, I have their attention.
-My introduction of the course is full of energy and urgency, then hands the work off to the riser (green audio track) and noise dissolve.
-I made the riser to build tension that resolves into the beginning of the software demo.
-Now, viewers have heard and seen something new, so they are interested!
+Presented with a new experience?
+I have their attention.
+When I introduce, the course my voice is full of energy and urgency.
+I then hand the work off to the riser (green audio track) and noise dissolve.
+The riser builds tension that resolves into the beginning of the software demo.
+Viewers follow the riser, have heard and seen something new, and they are interested!
+At least for the next 30 seconds.

-My content is now designed to be short in length, so there is no need to say, ‘In this course, you’ll learn these 15 things.’, because the content is structured now the way people like to view video.
+My content is designed to be quick, so there is no need to say, ‘In this course, you’ll learn these 15 things.’, because the content is structured the way people like to view video.
 It’s short.
-One video, one topic.
-The first was less than 10 minutes.
-The second and later video are less than 5 minutes.
+One topic, one video.
+It’s not a theatrical release.
+The first video was less than 10 minutes.
+The second and later videos are less than 5 minutes.
 People want to get in and get out.
 Learn the thing and move on.
+Pedagogical overhead is cut.

-I often add a quiet background music track.
-I automatically control the volume of the music, and lower the volume when there is speaking (duck under the spoken audio) and raise it when there is a period of not speaking.
+I often add a quiet, sometimes energetic, background music track.
+In DaVinci I control the volume of the music and lower the volume when there is speaking (duck under the spoken audio) and raise it when there is a period of ‘not speaking’.
 The idea is called ducking and when set up correctly, the background music is controlled automatically.
 It’s not a manual process.

-I do all of this to grab user attention in the first 30 seconds.
+I do all of this to grab user attention in the first 30 seconds and say, ‘Pay attention.
+This is different.’

-When completed, I export the video for posting to either YouTube or the Office 365 Stream application.
+When completed, I export the video for posting to LMS, YouTube, or the Office 365 Stream application, whatever platform I need to.
 I generate an embed url for the LMS.

 Increased user engagement with DaVinci Resolve’s visual effects.